 Ways to Manage the Stress of Parenting Conflict

-For most of us, the holiday season is full of decorating, shopping, baking, wrapping gifts and parties.
-While this can all be fun, we all know that it’s also stressful!
+For most of us, the holiday season is full of decorating, shopping, baking, wrapping gifts, and parties.
+While this can all be fun, we all know it's also stressful!

 For divorced parents, this is all in addition to figuring out how to divide your time and make it "the most wonderful time of the year" for your children.
 It's common for all of this stress to lead to parenting conflict.